Wi-Fi Fundamentals

 14.2 Click on the device that appears and select Pair in the pop-up.

-14.4 Select the Wi-Fi network you want your board to connect to, then select the channel you want to use (this generally does not matter).
+14.4 Select the Wi-Fi network you want your board to connect to and scroll down to the Access Point menu.

-14.5 Under Access Point, enter the password for your Wi-Fi network, then click Set Configuration.
+14.5 Under Access Point, enter the password for your Wi-Fi network, then click Set.

 You should see the following log output when the device has been provisioned.